Kahaluʻu Bay: More recent history

 It is commonly known as "the little blue church", and is used as a landmark for canoe races.

 In 1970, the Keauhou Beach Hotel was built on the point South of the bay.

 The hotel was bought in 1987 for $13M by the Azabu Building Company, headed by Japanese businessman Kitaro Watanabe.
 Plans were to enlarge it and build a larger resort combined with the Kona Lagoon Hotel (built in 1975), and more facilities across the street, to be called the Azabu Kona Beach Resort.

 There was also a botanical park called Kona Gardens on the uphill (mauka) side of the street.

 However, the investors suffered financial problems in the 1990s.

 The other properties were abandoned, reverting to the holder of the lease in 1995, the investment arm of Kamehameha Schools, which eventually also bought the remaining hotel.

 In June 1996, three of the executives were arrested in Tokyo, suspected of concealing assets from creditors.

 In 1997, the hotel was sold again to Trinity Investments from Chicago.
 The 462-room Kona Lagoon Hotel, closed since 1988, had fallen into disrepair.

 Local people said the project was "cursed" because of all the sacred sites in the area, and it was torn down in 2004, with long-term plans to restore the historic sites.
 In 2012, Kamehameha Schools announced plans to close and eventually demolish the Keauhou Beach Hotel, and to build a cultural and educational complex on the site.
 The hotel closed in October 2012.
 As of August 2014, demolition is planned for fall 2015.
+Both hotels have been torn down and the site returned to natural condition.

 The Kalahuu Bay District was added to the National Register of Historic Places on December 27, 1974.

 Recreation

 The bay is still used today by surfers, with a surf school across the street from the ancient canoe landing.

 The area around the bay was added to the National Register of Historic Places in 1974 as historic district number 74000713 in 1974.
 The state registry lists it as site 10-37-4150.

 The south end of the bay became Kahaluʻu Beach County Park in 1953, a popular snorkeling spot, although the beach is rocky with some gray sand.

-The parking lot is open 7am - 11pm, and lifeguards are on duty during limited hours.
+The parking lot is open 7am - 7pm, and lifeguards are on duty during limited hours.

 The Kohala Center sponsors a program called ReefTeach to educate visitors about the preservation of the bay, and has produced some educational videos on the history of the area.

 An educational festival called the Ocean Fair is held here as part of the Kona Earth Festival, associated with Earth Day.

-The hotel is now called the Outrigger Keauhou Beach Resort.
+The hotel is now called the Outrigger Keauhou Beach Resort.The hotels have both been torn down.

 Two more Heiaus on this point are being reconstructed.
 Directly south of this point is another historic area, Keauhou Bay.